 Complete this mind map to help you with your planning.

-Use a mind map to help you to plan your writing ● Write a rough draft ● Ask a friend to edit the draft ● Revise your text and make the necessary corrections Then write it neatly in your book.
+to plan your writing • Write a rough draft • Ask a friend to edit the draft • Revise your text and make the necessary corrections • Then write it neatly in your book.